jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 <a name="cmd-selectalltalent-description"></a>

 #### ✏ Description:
 Select all talents to a player.
 Ever wonder what a Q and AA build Zera at the same time would feel like?
+Or a Varian with Twin Blade+Smash+Taunt and triple banners?
 >Note: This uses the heroes build in `libGame_gf_TalentsChooseTalentForPlayer()` function, which will will add the telent for the hero of the player only.
 Summon other hero units does not count.
 And unlike the `addalltalent` command, this will work most of the time.